ralphjsmit/filament/packages/schemas/docs/02-forms/03-select.md

     ->noSearchResultsMessage('No authors found.')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `noSearchResultsMessage()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Setting a custom search prompt

 When you're using a searchable select or multi-select, you may want to display a custom message when the user has not yet entered a search term.
 You can do this using the `searchPrompt()` method: